 To the Newborn Screening Program

-Minnesota law requires that final results from the initial newborn hearing screen (regardless of test outcome) and any rescreening results be sent to the Newborn Screening Program.
-For all infants with REFER results requiring further testing, please notify our program staff of when and where follow-up testing will take place.
-Hearing screening results and follow- up plans should be communicated to the program within 10 days of screening.
+Minnesota law also requires that final newborn hearing screen results be sent to the infant's primary care provider.
+For all infants with REFER results requiring further testing, please notify the program and the primary care provider of when and where follow-up testing will take place.
+Hearing screening results and follow-up plans should be communicated to the primary care clinic within 10 days of the last screening.